jundalisay/superb/content/en/social/economics/fallacies/circular-flow.md

 {{< /quote >}}

-## The Goal of Pantrynomics: Zero Inflation
+## The Goal of Superphysics: Zero Inflation

-All of these then lead us to create one of the main goals of Pantrynomics which is zero inflation.
+All of these then lead us to create one of the main goals of Superphysics which is zero inflation.
 This is different from the goal of Economics which is an inflation of 2-4%.
 To explain why a 2% inflation target is bad, we first have to define inflation and deflation [in Part 2](/social/economics/inflation-deflation) and show why the 2% inflation target of Economics naturally leads to inequality by favoring the business class, at the expense of the working class.

 These then explain why economic crises, poverty, and inequality still persist despite over 100 years of Economics --because its principles actually create crises, poverty, and inequality.

 {{< me date="6/2021" >}}
-Overhauled to Pantrynomics and added Basic Universal revenue, Pool clearing, fairtax, etc
+Overhauled to Superphysics and added Basic Universal revenue, Pool clearing, fairtax, etc
 {{< /me >}}